joakim-brannstrom/dextool/plugin/mutate/doc/design/usability/report.md

 most of the time it can be further reasoned that there is a correlation between this *group mutation score* and the *test quality* of the test suite in relation to the use case.

+# REQ-report_productive_mutant
+partof: REQ-report
+###

+TODO: write requirements.

+## Background
+See [@googleMutationTesting2018].
+The paper coin the term *productive mutant*.

+TODO: move the definition to definitions.md.
+It is kept here for now though to keep it with the background material.